Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

 10. <a href="https://blog.joaograssi.com/windows-subsystem-for-linux-with-oh-my-zsh-conemu/" target="_blank">Set up a more productive shell</a>
 11. <a href="https://blog.anaisbetts.org/using-github-credentials-in-wsl2/" target="_blank">Fix the "git push to GitHub from WSL" issue</a>

-In fact, these links cover most part of the setup process, so I only had to put them in the right order.
-But since some of them are not so fresh, I made additional discoveries, and in some points I deviated from the description, because they were irrelevant for me, or they were just outdated, like the step #2 where the Open SSH Client in my Windows 10 build was enabled by default.
+In fact, these links cover most part of the setup process, so I just had to put them in the right order.
+But since some of them are not so recent, I unintentionally made new discoveries.
+Of course in some cases I deviated from the description, because they were irrelevant for me, or they were just outdated.

 ### Additional discoveries